readyready15728/scrapers/scraper-myabandonware.md

 another's wants.
 Additionally, note that standard error output is redirected into a file called `log`.
 Because scraping can take a very substantial time, having a log can be highly desirable.
 If `run.sh` is run in the background, `tail -f log` is good for periodic checks on progress.
+Ratings are deposited into `output/myabandonware`.

 In any case, when all is said and done, you will have one or more .csv files with title, average rating and number of ratings for each game.
 The titles are